Periodic Reporting for period 2 - RESILEX (Resilient Enhancement for the Silicon Industry Leveraging the European matriX)

 The project goal is to demonstrate several industry-driven innovative solutions (TRL6-7), aiming at sustainable and resilient critical raw material value chains in Europe.

 1/ Recovery of critical raw materials from mining wastes and wastewater: Partner CETAQUA first characterized the samples of acidic and solid waters from the mining demonstration site to determine which points are of greater interest to recover critical materials.
 In parallel, we designed two treatment trains to recover valuable metals from wastewater and mining waste, respectively.
-The first will be located at CETAQUA facilities and consists of a non-ferrous metal recovery unit followed by an adsorption module with a final crystallizer.
-The second will be located at THARSIS facilities and consists of a thermal waste valorization unit.
-These treatment trains are currently under construction.
+The first is located at CETAQUA facilities and consists of a non-ferrous metal recovery unit followed by an adsorption module with a final crystallizer.
+The second is located at THARSIS facilities and consists of a thermal waste valorization unit.
+These treatment trains are now operational, and the demonstration and techno-economic analysis of the process are ongoing.

 1/ Recovery Treatment train demonstrated at Tharsis mine and replicated in 5 other Europan mines.